City of Binghamton New York

 To schedule a field trip, contact Madelyn Shantillo, Assistant to the Mayor for Neighborhood&Youth Affairs, at (607) 772-7001 or madelyn.g.shantillo@cityofbinghamton.gov.

-The Columbus Park Spray Pad, located at 50 Carroll Street, opened in June 2014 with the vision of providing all Binghamton children access to fun and safe recreational activities.
+The Columbus Park Spray Pad, located at 50 Carroll Street replaced an outdated water fountain never designed for swimming or recreational cooling.
+The Spray Pad opened in June of 2014 with the vision of providing all Binghamton children access to fun and safe recreational activities.
 It is free to the public and in operation from late May to early September.

-On Saturdays in December, Recreation Park on Binghamton's West Side comes alive with holiday cheer as the Binghamton Parks&Recreation Department offers free carousel rides and seasonal activities for the whole family.
+For the First 3 Saturdays in December, Recreation Park in Binghamton's West Side comes alive with holiday cheer as the Binghamton Parks & Recreation Department offers free carousel rides featuring Holiday Music played on the band organ and seasonal activities for the whole family.
 The event includes horse and buggy rides, carolers and choruses, hot drinks and snacks, and visits with Santa.

 In the spring of 2018, the City of Binghamton completed a $98,000 renovation of the basketball courts at Columbus Park, renaming them in honor of King Rice, a Binghamton High School graduate, college basketball star and Division I head coach at Monmouth University.